Skip to main content

 Mulching Oklahoma garden soils may be one of the most valuable cultural practices of gardening.

 The use of organic materials for mulches can provide many beneficial effects.
-These include: the control of annual grasses and weeds; the elimination of the need for cultivation and the resulting damage to plant roots; the reduction of moisture evaporation; the increase of water absorption and retention; the decrease in runoff and soil erosion; and the regulation of soil temperature.
-Other benefits are: cleaner, more easily harvested crops; the reduction of fruit rot; and easier movement through the garden during very wet periods.
+These include the control of annual weeds, the elimination of the need for cultivation and the resulting damage to plant roots, the reduction of moisture evaporation, the increase of water absorption and retention, the decrease in runoff and soil erosion, and the regulation of soil temperature.
+Other benefits are cleaner, more easily harvested crops, the reduction of fruit rot, and easier movement through the garden during very wet periods.

 Surface mulches will provide conditions for plant roots to develop throughout the soil to absorb water, nutrients, and oxygen.
 Luxuriant stem, leaf, flower, and fruit growth follows the development of vigorous, extensive root growth.